 To most families, embarking on a family RV trip can be a great way to spend a vacation.
 However, some decide to take things a step further by becoming a full-time RV family.
 Switching to this kind of lifestyle comes with certain challenges, but there are so many advantages that make RV life so appealing, especially to digital nomads who are all about freedom and flexibility.
 Besides, with coronavirus spreading on a global scale and non-essential travel restrictions being imposed, using an RV for camping or traveling with your family seems like one of the safest options at the moment.

-As you begin packing for your motorhome adventure, here are several must-have essentials to keep in mind to ensure happy and carefree travels.
+As you begin converting your van or packing for your motorhome adventure, here are several must-have essentials to keep in mind to ensure happy and carefree travels.

 Regular RV maintenance is a travel imperative